untillpro/dynobuffers/README.md

 		```
  - Nils as array elements are not supported
  - Byte arrays are decoded\encoded from\to JSON as base64 strings
- - Byte arrays (blobs) could be quickly retrieved using `b.GetBytes()`
-   - no such field or it is not an array of bytes or has no value -> false
  - See [dynobuffers_test.go](dynobuffers_test.go) for usage examples

 # Benchmarks